ichoosetoaccept/lonely-git-cleaner/README.md

 A comprehensive Git repository cleanup tool that safely removes stale branches and optimizes repository performance.

+Why lonely?
+Because it has zero external dependencies and uses pure git commands for everything.

 ## Features

 - 🧼 Safely Removes merged branches